 Planning Your Own Visit to the Barren Lands

 If you believe that this type of tenting and canoeing is beyond your physical capacity, I can identify with you.
 Years ago, I did some tenting but always in a civilized campground with bathrooms and rain shelters adjacent to designated park.
 Then last year, David and I enrolled in a day of canoeing lessons.
 Still, knowing Alex had emergency contacts—I believed I would be the first shipped back to Fort Smith!

 Fired up for further explorations of the Great White North?
-Check out these inspiring adventures across Canada.
+Check out 10 national parks every Canadian needs to visit.